kapazoglou/kapazoglou.github.io/_posts/2021-09-01-Mika_Feature_Development.md

 <br>

-This project exemplifies the power of empathetic, patient-centered design in healthcare.
-By combining clinical considerations with user experience best practices, I created a tool that not only meets regulatory and business requirements but also provides tangible support, reassurance, and guidance for patients navigating their treatment journey.
+This work exemplifies the power of empathetic, patient-centered design in healthcare.
+By combining clinical considerations with user experience best practices, I created tools that not only meet regulatory and business requirements but also provide tangible support, reassurance, and guidance for patients navigating their treatment journey.